sbiemont/fugologic/readme.md

 #### Write a rule

-Combine the several items previously seen to describe the rules system:
+Combine the several items previously seen to describe the rules:

 ```go
 rules := []fuzzy.Rule{